 50 yd² + 6 yd² + 30 yd² + 67.5 yd² = 153.5 yd²

 It is time to choose the desired thickness (depth) of the topsoil level.
 Let's make it 0.6 yd.
-We want to create enough space for the roots of grass to grow freely and without any obstacles.
+We want to create enough space for grassroots to grow freely and without any obstacles.
 Furthermore, a thicker layer of topsoil will be able to absorb more water (learn how this affects a plant with our water potential calculator) and hold the moisture for a more extended period.

 You can calculate the required volume of soil by multiplying the grass yard area by the desired soil thickness.

 153.5 yd² * 0.6 yd = 92.1 yd³